Garrett Griffeth Season 2023

-Garrett Griffeth enters his first season as assistant coach for the LSU Gymnastics program under head coach Jay Clark.
+Garrett Griffeth enters his second season as assistant coach for the LSU Gymnastics program under head coach Jay Clark.

 Griffeth comes from the University of Utah where he served as an assistant coach for two seasons.
 In that time, the Utes went 21-1 during the regular season, won the 2021 Pac-12 Championship and finished third nationally after advancing to the NCAA Championship Final.